API

 by default.
 Setting this tofalse

-can serve two purposes:- Take the pressure from the solution of a flow equation
+can serve two purposes:- Use the pressure from the solution of a flow equation

 - Ignore the pressure contribution to the excess chemical potential